Policy of Thoughts: Scaling Test-Time Training for LLM Reasoning via Online Policy Evolution: Experiments

-\textbf{Benchmarks.} We evaluated our method on five code benchmarks: LiveCodeBench v5 and v6 \citep{jain2024livecodebenchholisticcontaminationfree}, HumanEval \citep{chen2021evaluatinglargelanguagemodels}, MBPP \citep{austin2021programsynthesislargelanguage}, and the ICPC subset of OJBench \citep{wang2025ojbenchcompetitionlevelcode}.
-The complete benchmark details are provided in Section~\ref{sec:benchmark_details}, which includes the specific number of problems in each dataset: HumanEval (164 problems), MBPP (257 problems), LiveCodeBench v5 lite (167 problems), LiveCodeBench v6 lite (175 problems), and ICPC (73 problems), totaling 836 programming problems across diverse coding challenges and difficulty levels.
+\textbf{Benchmarks.} We evaluated our method on five benchmarks: LiveCodeBench v5 and v6 \citep{jain2024livecodebenchholisticcontaminationfree}, HumanEval \citep{chen2021evaluatinglargelanguagemodels}, MBPP \citep{austin2021programsynthesislargelanguage}, and the ICPC subset of OJBench \citep{wang2025ojbenchcompetitionlevelcode}.The complete benchmark details are provided in Section~\ref{sec:benchmark_details}, which includes the specific number of problems in each dataset: HumanEval (164 problems), MBPP (257 problems), LiveCodeBench v5 lite (167 problems), LiveCodeBench v6 lite (175 problems), and ICPC (73 problems), totaling 836 programming problems spanning various difficulty levels.